electronicdreamplant/electronicdreamplant.github.io/index.md

 ## Current status

-I'm retired (early) with my wife and are planning a move to France.
+I've retired (early) with my wife and we are planning a relocation to France.
 You can read about our progress [on our 'France' blog](/france/)

 ## Previous work